VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 run against your data, for example to display information in your application's UI.

+> ES is a great pattern to use to implement the link between the thing
+> that writes and the thing that reads.
+It's by no means the only possible
+> way to create that link, but it's a reasonable one and there's plenty of
+> prior art with various forms of logs and log shipping.
+The major tipping
+> point for whether the link is "ES" seem to be whether the log is
+> ephemeral or a permanent source of truth.
+The CQRS pattern itself merely
+> mandates a split between the write and the read thing, so ES is strictly
+> complementary.
+> - Clemens Vasters

+> Event Sourcing is about the state of the domain model being persisted as
+> a stream of events rather than as a single snapshot, not about how the
+> command and query sides are kept in sync (usually with a
+> publish/subscribe message-based approach).
+> - Udi Dahan

 You can use the events that you persist in your event store to propagate all the updates made on the write-side to the read-side.
 The read-side can use the information contained in the events to maintain whatever